 We’re inundated with local and global news 24/7.
 Cable, radio, websites, social media…each making sure we know their spin on every war and every rumor of war.

 While it’s good to keep up on current events, it can also keep us in a perpetual state of apprehension.
 We find ourselves staring at screens all day in a world that has forgotten how to communicate in the same room—let alone how to communicate civilly.

-- Encourage Grandpa to get out and meet people.
+- Encourage Grandpa to get out and meet people at his assisted living community.
 Or bring them in for a game of chess.

-- If he is chair-bound, arrange some of those seats to face a window rather than the TV.
+- If he is chair-bound, arrange some of those seats to face a window at his senior living center rather than the TV.

 Help him see the beauty in the world, not just the hardship.

 3. Show Me the Money